 The variables SubWidthC and SubHeightC are derived from ChromaFormatIdc as specified by Table 2.

-mpii_cancel_flag equal to 1 indicates that the MPII SEI message cancels the persistence of any previous MPII SEI message in output order that applies to the current layer. mpii_cancel_flag equal to 0 indicates that multiplane image information follows.

-mpii_persistence_flag specifies the persistence of the MPII SEI message for the current layer.

-mpii_persistence_flag equal to 0 specifies that the MPII SEI message applies to the current decoded picture only.

-mpii_persistence_flag equal to 1 specifies that the MPII SEI message applies to the current decoded picture and persists for all subsequent pictures of the current layer in output order until one or more of the following conditions are true:

-– A new CLVS of the current layer begins.

-– The bitstream ends.

-– A picture in the current layer in an AU associated with an MPII SEI message is output that follows the current picture in output order.

 mpii_view_id specifies the view identifier of the current camera view.

 NOTE 2 – mpii_view_id is used to identify the camera parameters for multiview cameras setup in multiview acquisition information SEI message.
 The view identifier of the i-th view in the current CVS is equal to ViewId[ i ] as specified in the semantics of the SDI SEI message in clause 8.19.2.